 NATIONAL VETERANS BUSINESS DEVELOPMENT COUNCIL (NVBDC) INITIATES A NEW “MILITARY AND VETERAN ORGANIZATION TASK FORCE”

-NVBDC leadership is expanding by bringing organizations together to develop and promote success and growth of Service-Disabled and Veteran-Owned Businesses.
+NVBDC leadership is expanding to bring organizations together whose purpose is to develop and promote the success and growth of Service Disabled and Veteran-Owned Businesses.

+/EIN News/ -- Detroit, MI, Sept.
+15, 2020 (GLOBE NEWSWIRE) -- National Veteran Business Development Council (NVBDC) Certification is the leading certification organization to ensure credible and reliable documentation exists of Veteran status, ownership and operational control.
+NVBDC has become recognized as the source for corporations seeking certified Service-Disabled/Veteran Owned Businesses (SD/VOBs).
+Our organizational structure consists of the Board of Directors, Advisory Board, Officers and Staff, and is designed to bring diverse teams together to create a force that strengthens the visibility of Veteran business owners of all sizes in the corporate marketplace.

 “Over the past seven years since we created the NVBDC we have seen limited efforts by the major Military Service Organizations (MSOs) and the Veteran service organizations (VSO’s) in trying to help our veteran business owners succeed.
 We have watched the launch of many government and educational programs designed to help Veterans learn to start and grow a business.
 Unfortunately, most of these efforts are directed towards doing business with the Federal Government and completely miss the much larger corporate market.
 The training programs are very beneficial but from our point of view, they stop way short of delivering the needed information to compete at the next level” said Keith King, NVBDC founder and CEO.